Steve Webster (bassist)

 Webster recorded and performed live with Canadian stars Alannah Myles, Dalbello and Carole Pope.
 He also played bass on Billy Idol's Rebel Yell album and subsequent 1984 tour.

-In 1986 Webster joined Toronto jingle company The Air Company beginning a 20 year career composing music for television commercials.
-He would later become a composer and partner in Canada's top jingle company RMW Music.
+In 1986 Webster joined Toronto jingle company The Air Company beginning a 20-year career composing music for television commercials.
+He would later become a composer and partner in then Canada's top jingle company RMW Music.

 Webster was invited to perform the song "Rise Up" with Lorraine Segato at Jack Layton's state funeral in 2011.
 Webster co-wrote and recorded the song on the eponymously titled The Parachute Club album sharing a Juno Award for Single of the Year.